watthem/matthewhendricks.net/blog/posts/what-is-a-subjugation-schema.md

 published: true
 created: 2022-06-22T10:58:48 (UTC -07:00)
 description: 'A subjugation schema is a way of thinking that keeps someone in a subordinate or inferior position.
 In my case, it was a way of thinking that made me believe I was not good enough to pursue my dream of becoming a musician.
 Through music, I was able to break free of this way of thinking and achieve my goal.'
-excerpt: "I often let myself limiting believes about myself prevent me from taking my playing to the level I needed.
+excerpt: "I often let limiting beliefs about myself prevent me from taking my playing to the level I needed.
 I didn't understand the rules; I thought.
 And some of my former teachers reinforced the idea that I wasn't capable of some things"
 ---

 Growing up, I was always told what to do.
 My parents, teachers, and other authority figures always seemed to have an opinion on what I should do, what I should wear, how I should behave, and what I should think.
 This led to me feeling like I was constantly confined within a schema, or a set of predetermined rules and expectations that—I didn't understand—but I was obligated to follow.
 I felt like I was trapped in a box, and I didn't have the freedom to be myself.

 My parents are both musicians, and it has always drawn me to music.
 However, I have always been insecure about my abilities.
 I was never the best among my peers and I always felt like I was playing catch up.
 While I had lots of experience with freedom and the expression of listening to music, playing was another story.
-I often let myself limiting believes about myself prevent me from taking my playing to the level I needed.
+I often let limiting beliefs about myself prevent me from taking my playing to the level I needed.
 I didn't understand the rules; I thought.
 And some of my former teachers reinforced the idea that I wasn't capable of some things like rhythm, or playing by ear.

 Thankfully, I was able to break free of some of these schemas with the help of learning to lean into feeling happy with recordings, production, and my abilities.